ibm-cloud-docs/cloud-databases/iso-compute.md

 Assess your workload's requirements and consider the tradeoffs between performance, security, and cost before choosing an isolated compute solution for your deployment.

-Autoscaling is not supported on {{site.data.keyword.databases-for}} Isolated Compute.
+CPU and RAM autoscaling is not supported on {{site.data.keyword.databases-for}} Isolated Compute.
+Disk autoscaling is available.
 If you have provisioned an Isolated instance or migrated from a deployment with autoscaling, keep an eye on your resources using [{{site.data.keyword.monitoringfull}} integration](/docs/databases-for-mongodb?topic=databases-for-mongodb-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
 To add resources to your instance, manually scale your deployment.
 {: note}

 ## {{site.data.keyword.databases-for}} Isolated Compute Provisioning